thesteau/Email-Sender-by-Steven-Au/README.md

 #1.
 Launch program - import requested Excel file path with elements containing the following values: To_email, CC_email, Email_subject, Email_body, and Email_attachments

 #2.
-Choice: Automate or Manual
+Choice: Automatic or Manual

 #3a.
 If manual, then the program will open up Google Chrome and create email drafts